Schempp-Hirth Ventus-3: Design and development

 Features include 'bug-wiper' garages recessed in the fuselage.
-There are two ballast tanks (one 58 litres and one 38 litres) in each wing which are filled from the wing-tip and two tanks in the fin.
+There are three ballast tanks in each wing (total capacity 178 litres) and an optional 7.8 litre tank in the fin.
+The outer two tanks are filled from the wing-tip.
 15m tips are available.

 It has been designed to carry more ballast than the Ventus 2 and so its gross weight is 75 kg greater than its predecessor.
 Its maximum gross weight is now the same to the ASG-29.